slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A critic is a legless man who teaches running."
 -- Channing Pollock*

-> *"Tact is the ability to tell someone to go to hell in such a way that they look forward to the trip."
--- Winston Churchill*

 > *"If something is too early to criticize, it’s also too early to evangelize."
 -- Kelsey Hightower*

-> *"Take feedback from nature and markets, not from people." (...)
-"A good scare is a great error-correcting mechanism." (...)
-"Remove grading to see who is really interested in the topic."
--- Naval Ravikant*

 ### How to find mentors?

-Look for the «silver medalist».
-He has more availability, and sometimes, a better attitude than «the golden child».

 > *"When the student is ready the teacher appears.
 When the student is truly ready the teacher disapeers."
 -- Lao Tzu*

-> *"Don’t follow your mentors; follow your mentors’ mentors."
--- David Leach*

-> *"To know the road ahead, ask those coming back."
--- Unknown*

-Your father is your first mentor.

-You should be a mentor yourself.
-Be generous and share your strengths.
-Impact the world.
-When you teach, you do something useful.
-When you do research, most days you don’t.
+Look for the «silver medalist».
+He has more availability, and sometimes, a better attitude than «the golden child».

 > *"Those who know do.
 Those that understand teach."
 -- Aristotle*